SaahilClaypool/PollyFlurl/README.md

 - Option for global configuration (asp.net core http client factory)
     - Create a custom factory that supports injecting a flurl
-- Using HTTPResponseMessages instead of Flurl specific ones (optional)